Christophe-Jia/mislabel-detection/README.md

 CUDA_VISIBLE_DEVICES=0 python train_detector.py --r 0.2 --dataset cub_200_2011 --files_path "./replication/cifar10_resnet34_percmislabeled0.2_uniform/computation4td_seed1" --resume "cifar100_0.3_lstm_detector.pth.tar"
 ```

-2 comman **LSTM** models as default, each one is OK for both CIFAR-10 or CIFAR-100 task, but is better when corresponds to task:
+2 common **LSTM** models as default, each one is OK for both CIFAR-10 or CIFAR-100 task, but is better when corresponds to task:
 - `cifar10_0.2_lstm_detector.pth.tar` better for cifar10
 - `cifar100_0.3_lstm_detector.pth.tar` better for cifar100 and used in noide detection of Clothing100K and Webvision50.